alanli2001/alanli2001.github.io/index.md

 - I am also a Cornell Athletics Letter Winner, which is awarded to top performing student athletes.

 **Poker Association at Cornell**
-- I enjoy learning about poker theory and playing weekly cash and tournament games with other members of the club.
+- I enjoy learning about poker theory and participating in tournaments with other members of the club.

 **Big Red Leadership Institute**
 - The Big Red Leadership Institute is a biweekly workshop that focuses on improving leadership skills for student athletes.